 Lease or rentals that require periodic payments

 - If the item is leased for a length of time and periodic payments are made, the first payment is coded to the location where the lessee receives the equipment, normally the lessor’s business location.
-All subsequent payments are coded to the location where the equipment is primarily used by the lessee.
+All subsequent payments are coded to the primary property location.

 For additional information on sourcing retail sales tax, see our article How to Properly Code Transactions or Washington Administrative Code (WAC) 458-20-145